1

 What does a contract manager do in procurement?

 A procurement contracts manager oversees the creation, negotiation, and management of contracts with suppliers and vendors to ensure terms are clear, compliant, and favorable.
 They review legal documents, monitor contract performance, and work to mitigate risks, often using contract management software and requiring strong negotiation skills.
-Their role ensures procurement processes align with organizational goals and legal standards.
+Their role ensures that procurement activities align with organizational goals and legal standards.

 More about Procurement Contracts Manager jobs